lyarenei/jellyfin-plugin-listenbrainz/doc/configuration.md

 Some data cannot be provided by Jellyfin alone for listen submission.
-If enabled, the plugin will also pull metadata from MusicBrainz for specified track, which will be then included into listen submissions.
+If enabled, the plugin will also pull metadata from MusicBrainz for specified track, which will be then included into listen submission.
 This feature is completely optional and does not affect the core function of this plugin (listen submission) in any way.
-For the lookup to work, the tracks needs to have a `Track MBID` specified in its metadata.
+For the lookup to work, the tracks needs to have a `Track MBID` set in their metadata.

 Currently used metadata from MusicBrainz: